aiidateam/aiida-core/docs/source/reference/rest_api.rst

           "url_root": "http://localhost:5000/"
         }

-2. Getting a list of users whose first name starts with a given string
+2. Getting a list of |User| s whose first name starts with a given string

     REST URL::